 - Arrange an accelerated bi-weekly payment plan on your mortgage.
 This way, you can save a significant amount of money.
 Another possibility is to double up one payment per year, which will shorten your amortization periods by over six years.

-- Never forget that apart from the usual costs, there are always some hidden costs that you should not ignore, such as escrow fees, homeowner’s insurance fees, property taxes, and many others.
+- Never forget that apart from the usual costs, there are always some hidden costs that you should not ignore, such as homeowner’s insurance, property taxes, and many others.